sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

  tags: [Functional Programming, Elixir]
 ---

 As more computer languages adopt functional constructs it seems *pure* functional languages have been pushed into a corner.
-Many developers are familar with closures in Javascript, and they are now available in Java, C++, etc., but *pure* functional languages are a bit different - namely they are stricter in the definition of "functional".
-If functional is good, then why aren't more developers going even farther and start to use pure functional languages like Haskell, OCaml, etc.?
+Many developers are familar with closures in Javascript, and they are now available in Java, C++, etc., but *pure* functional languages are a bit different - they are stricter in the definition of "functional".
+If functional is good, why aren't pure functional languages like Haskell, OCaml, etc. used more widely?

-One suggested reason for thhe lack of adoption is because *pure* functional languages aren't practical, i.e. they are too strict and they don't reflect the "real" (reality) world of computers - real computers have mutable state, and therefore trying to program without mutable state is just a mathematical exercise and also hard for software developers to comprehend.
+Some developers claim *pure* functional languages aren't practical, i.e. they are too strict and they don't reflect the "real" (reality) world of computers because real computers have mutable state, and so trying to program without mutable state is just a mathematical exercise (and also hard for software developers).
+What's reality got to do with programming languages?

 Why choose a *pure* or *impure* functional language?
-For many developers it can't just be "follow the crowd", or "it's easier to find examples".
-But do we need to bring _reality_ into the discussion?

 And are there really only 2 choices?
-Either we reject mutability and program in a pure functional language, or we just accept mutable reality and join the crowd?
+Either we reject mutability and program in a pure functional language, or we just accept mutable reality and join the impure crowd?

-I've thought about this question sometimes, especially since I started using Elixir (5 years now), when trying to build a mental framework for categorizing languages.
+I've thought about this question since I started using Elixir (5 years now), when trying to build a mental framework for categorizing languages.

 # Pure Functional Languages

+ "Testing can show the presence of bugs but not their absence" - Dijkstra.

 In the early days of computer science, a lot of work was done to try to use math to prove program correctness.
-Think about that - it would mean that when you delivered your program to a customer you could say "this is provably correct so there cannot be any bugs by definition", unlike today when we say "it has 80% test coverage and worked when I tried it" ;)  "testing can show the presence of bugs but not their absence" - Dijkstra
+Think about that - it would mean that when you delivered your program to a customer you could say "this is provably correct so there cannot be any bugs by definition", unlike today when we say "it has 80% test coverage and worked when I tried it" ;)

 There's no exact definition of fuctionally pure purity, but generally it's these things:
 * Immutable state / data,